Psionica/psionica.github.io/docs/workshop/dual.md

 ### Essence

 The essence is an instance of GPT-2, a language model which has learned to generate human-like text based on giant internet archives.
 Crucially, this language model is fine-tuned on your personal notes before use in order to internalize your way of thinking.
 The essence is the central component of your Dual and the only one of the three which differs from user to user.
-It's here that your thought patterns are captured.
+It's here that your thought patterns are captured and extrapolated.

 ### Skeleton